chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

 .. note::

-   Keep the pressure scanner in horizontal position to avoid dirt going in to the taps.
+   Keep the pressure scanner in a horizontal position to avoid dirt going into the taps.
 For further instructions and guides, please refer to *A practical note on pressure scanner Chell microDAQ*.

 .. _Endevco: